 Going about consuming chunks of magnesium metal will not solve magnesium insufficiency, but will probably induce heavy metal toxicity.
 Trace metals are not found this way naturally in our food and we are not made to absorb them like that at all!

 This is why all mineral supplements are generally available in a pink salt form to make them easier for our bodies to ingest.
 There are many different salts that are used to create mineral supplements, including:

 However, even though many of these same salts can be found inside our bodies in trace amounts, not all of them will help with the absorption of magnesium or other trace minerals in our bodies.
 In fact, there is some research that suggests that many of these salts (barring L-malate, citrate, acetyl taurate and threonate) have negative health effects, such as over-activating our immune systems or even destroying nerve cells!

 To give you an idea of where magnesium malate stands, we have compared it against two of the above magnesium supplements: citrate and glycinate.

 Magnesium Malate vs Citrate

-Even though citrate also forms a part of our body's natural processes, magnesium malate has a far greater bioavailability than magnesium citrate47.
+Even though citrate also forms a part of our body's natural processes, magnesium malate has a far greater bioavailability than magnesium citrate43.
 Since less magnesium citrate gets absorbed by the body, more of it travels in the gut which will contribute to inducing a laxative effect.
 By comparison, you will absorb more of the magnesium from the malate version, meaning you will need less of it for the same benefit without the laxative effect.

 Magnesium Malate vs Glycinate